Chart Color Schemes

 In terms of cultural diversity, Kedron records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Kedron's cultural diversity was found to be above average, with 21.2% of its population born overseas and 13.2% speaking a language other than English at home.
-Christianity was the main religion in Kedron, comprising 51.2% of people.
-Notably, Judaism was overrepresented, making up 0.1% compared to None% across Greater Brisbane.
+Kedron's population showed above-average cultural diversity, with 21.2% born overseas and 13.2% speaking a language other than English at home.
+Christianity was the dominant religion in Kedron as of July 2021, accounting for 51.2% of its population.
+However, Judaism was notably overrepresented compared to Greater Brisbane, with 0.1% of Kedron's population identifying with this faith.

 Frequently Asked Questions - Diversity